Important Safety Gear for Every Cyclist

 You will likely need to hydrate at some point during your ride, particularly if you are traveling long distances.
 Do not hold a water bottle if you are not using it, or clip it somewhere behind your seat.
 Equip your bicycle with a cage on the bar directly beneath you, and place a water bottle there.
 This will allow you to get the hydration you need without taking your eyes off the road, or your hands off your handlebars.Hurt in a Bicycle Crash?
 Call our San Francisco Bicycle Accident Lawyers

-At Willoughby Brod, LLP, we are experienced in dealing with bicycle accident claims.
+At the Brod Law Firm, we are experienced in dealing with bicycle accident claims.
 We know that safety gear does not always keep you safe when you need it to.
 When that is the case, and you have been injured due to a driver or another cyclist, you have legal options.
 Call our experienced bicycle accident atorneys in San Francisco at (800) 427-7020 for your free consultation and we will discuss what they are and if you are entitled to compensation.